-- 1. National Contact Points (NCPs) are experts in their fields who can guide and support innovators through the process, including finding the right partners and project calls to pursue, to increase their chances of success.
+- National Contact Points (NCPs) are experts in their fields who can guide and support innovators through the process, including finding the right partners and project calls to pursue, to increase their chances of success.
 They are the subject matter experts in their field and should have a strong awareness of domestic and international expertise in their cluster.
-Canada's NCPs have recently been named and are learning themselves about the Horizon Europe programme.
 Canadians are encouraged to work with both Canada's NCPs and an EU NCP that supports one of their key consortia partner to effectively understand and complete a proposal for a project call.
 See link for Canada's NCPs and link for all NCPs. - Innovation, Science and Economic Development Canada (ISED), the lead on Canada's association to Horizon Europe, continues to develop, compile and upload material on its Horizon Europe website, EN & FR.
-The site has great information on the programme and relevant links, detailed Q&As, Canada's National Contact Point (NCP) names and contact information, and Horizon Europe Award Criteria.
-For questions on Horizon Europe one can also email ISED at: HorizonEurope@ised-isde.gc.ca. - European Commission (EC).
-One can also submit a form directly to the EC's Research Enquiry Service that can address questions on research, funding instruments and the validation process of participants. - 4.
+The site has great information on the programme and relevant links, detailed Q&As, Canada's NCPs' contact information and Horizon Europe Award Criteria.
+For questions on Horizon Europe one can also email ISED at: HorizonEurope@ised-isde.gc.ca. - 3.
+European Commission (EC).
+One can also submit a form directly to the EC's Research Enquiry Service for questions on research, funding instruments & the validation process of participants. - 4.
 Financial support.
-Horizon Grants offers Canadians up to C\$15k to "support researchers to build capacity, foster partnerships and develop networks" to apply to Horizon Europe P2 calls.
+Horizon Grants offers Canadians up to C\$15k to "support researchers to build capacity, foster partnerships and develop networks" to apply to Horizon Europe Pillar 2 calls. - 5.
+Financial support.
+CanExport Innovation offers Canadians up to C\$75k to pursue new partnerships with foreign partners with the intent to sign a new collaborative R&D partnership agreement.
+Eligible expenses include travel, IP protection and legal services.
+Canadian SMEs, academic institutions and research centres who have a prototype for a technology at TRL4 or higher and intend to commercially launch the technology within five years should apply. - Horizon Europe Resources and Networks by Cluster Cluster 1 Health, C1 work programme, NCP network HNN 3.0 Cluster 2 Culture, Creativity and Inclusive Society, C2 work programme, NCP network Net 4 Cluster 3 Civil Security for Society, C3 work programme, NCP network Seren Cluster 4 Digital, Industry and Space, C4 work programme Cluster 5 Climate, Energy and Mobility, C5 work programme Cluster 6 Food, Bioeconomy, Natural Resources, Agriculture and Envmt, C6 work programme

 Horizon Europe Support Document - developed by Mission of Canada to the EU's Head of Innovation Aslin.Unlusoy@international.gc.ca.
-Updated April 3, 2025.
+Updated May 19, 2025.